MultiX-Amsterdam/multix-docs/grant.md

 For larger grant proposals, typically, people aim to hire PhD students or Postdocs.
 The salary rate for these two types of positions can be calculated using the budget form provided by NWO.
-If you want to do other types of hiring, consult the project office (projecten-science@uva.nl).
+If you want to do other types of hiring, consult the project office (search "projecten-science" in UvA's Microsoft Outlook App for the email).
 Typically, the budget form is in the list of the materials that you need to prepare.

 One thing to keep in mind is that, in the Netherlands, you need a full 4-year budget to hire a PhD.